Project deep-dive

 Config layering Settings merge in order: built-in defaults → TOML file → CLI flags.
 Drop a kicad2print.toml in your project for persistent per-board settings; override on the fly with flags without touching the file.

 MCP server as a flag, not a separate binary Running kicad2print --mcp starts the MCP server.
 Same binary, same install.
-The server exposes 14 tools that wrap kicad-cli and the conversion pipeline — scan a project, render the board, swap a footprint, run DRC, or generate the substrate, all from Claude Desktop.
+The server exposes 47 tools that wrap kicad-cli and the conversion pipeline — scan a project, render the board, query pads, check trace clearance, swap a footprint, run DRC, or generate the substrate, all from Claude Desktop.

 MCP Server Tools